Anisotropy-mediated reentrant localization: Conclusion and Outlook

 \section{Conclusion and Outlook}

-To sum up, we explicitly show both numerically and analytically the phenomenon of the anisotropy-mediated reentrant Anderson localization transition \rev{relevant for generic} 2d quantum dipole models.
-The transition is demonstrated to occur at a finite anisotropy tilt angle of dipoles depending on the exponent $a$ of the generalized dipole-dipole interaction controlling excitation hopping.
-Moreover, close to the pure 2d dipole-dipole interaction $1<a\leq2$ the phase diagram has a reentrant nature showing the localization both at large and small tilts.
+To sum up, we explicitly show both numerically and analytically the phenomenon of the anisotropy-mediated reentrant Anderson localization transition relevant for generic 2d quantum dipole models.
+The transition is demonstrated to occur at a finite anisotropy-tilt angle of dipoles depending on the exponent $a$ of the generalized dipole-dipole interaction controlling excitation hopping.
+Moreover, close to the pure 2d dipole-dipole interaction $1<a\leq2$ the phase diagram has a reentrant nature showing the localization both at large and small tilts\rev{,given by the rotation symmetry of the system accompanied by the tilt transformation.}

-\rev{The further research should take into account the robust localized nature of eigenstates in dilute dipolar systems with respect to the ones with randomized interaction strength.
+The further research should take into account the robust localized nature of eigenstates in dilute dipolar systems with respect to the ones with randomized interaction strength.
 This difference between the models with deterministic and random interactions plays an important role also in dense systems where the many-body localization has different properties for such systems (see, e.g.~\cite{Burin_Kagan1994,Yao_Lukin2014,Moessner2017,luitz2018emergent,Botzung_Muller2018,Roy2019,Nag2019,BurinPRB2015-1,BurinPRB2015-2,BurinAnnPhys2017,tikhonov2018many,deTomasi2018,deng2019universal}).
-It might be interesting to understand whether there is a many-body localization transition driven by the anisotropy of long-range couplings in such systems.}
+It might be interesting to understand whether there is a many-body localization transition driven by the anisotropy of long-range couplings in such systems.